thiagocalima/MLParser/README.md

 - Make dynamic the zScore;
 - Implement some intelligence to wait for an interval between the queries (to avoid blocking);
 - Other improvements yet not pictured.

+This script was born because my sister wanted to sell her used iPhone and asked me how much should she ask for it!